aberhanm/readme/Cable Plugin.md

 <a name="method.deleteFrequency"></a>
 ## *deleteFrequency <sup>method</sup>*

-Attempts to delete the frequency from cable list
+Attempts to delete the frequency

 ### Parameters